danito-net/la8el/README.md

 The "**la8el**" wrote with "**8**" at the middle, pronounced as "**phygital label**" (phygital = physical + digital)

-The la8el is a physical and digital labeling system that uses compressed and encrypted JAB-Code as a replacement for regular QR-Code to extend the data capacity and security ; using Astra DB as a bridge to Ultra Wide-Band technology for indoor 'GPS' assets tracking.
+The la8el is a physical and digital labeling system that uses compressed and encrypted JAB-Code as a replacement for regular QR-Code to extend the data capacity and security ; using Astra DB as a bridge to Ultra Wide-Band (UWB) technology for Real-Time Location System (RTLS) in assets tracking.

 The [Apache Cassandra](https://cassandra.apache.org/) is the ideal choice as a backend database for apps that need scale.
 Aside from offering high performance and reliability, Cassandra’s architecture makes it possible to scale horizontally to handle very high loads.
 Since **Astra DB** simplifies cloud-native Cassandra application development, when you combine the IoT / Internet-of-Things system with Astra DB you get all the benefits of Cassandra with the flexibility of a multi-cloud, serverless database-as-a-service (DBaaS).